AdrianFletcher/rsserve/README.md

-A simple static HTML server for Redis (and Ember)
+RSServe - A simple static HTML server for Redis (and Ember) -
--

 ## Binaries